kronosapiens/kronosapiens.github.io/_posts/2015-11-10-opsworks-flask-and-chef.md

 When uWSGI starts, it begins as a master process, and then forks off into some number of child processes (in my case, 5).
 As a memory-saving optimization, uWSGI will write the application to memory once, and then spin off child processes which all read from one shared version of the app.
 Only when the child process needs to actually *write* some information (as opposed to read) does it take its own space in memory.
 This feature saves memory by ensuring that parts of the application which are static and read-only are not duplicated unecessarily.

 The bug was due to the fact that the database threadpool (a fixed number of connections to the database, which are requested and relinquished as needed) was being created once and then shared by all of the child uWSGI processes.
 I am uncertain as to the specific failure, but this sharing is unintentional and was causing these requests to trip on each other.
 The answer was to update the `thena-uwsgi.ini` to add `lazy-apps = true`.
 This setting causes each child process to load the entire app from scratch, ensuring each process as a dedicated threadpool.
 Slightly less memory-efficient, but more stable.

+From the uWSGI docs themselves:

+> uWSGI tries to (ab)use the Copy On Write semantics of the fork() call whenever possible.
+By default it will fork after having loaded your applications to share as much of their memory as possible.
+If this behavior is undesirable for some reason, use the lazy-apps option.
+This will instruct uWSGI to load the applications after each worker’s fork().

 I update the cookbook and re-deploy.
 Everything works great again!